Examples have audio.

 teachers

-4- The last and hardest method is using the Arabic “mukassar” plural form.
-This method is a rather complicated but common way to convert Arabic nouns into plural form, mostly used in writing rather than everday speech.
-The mukassar plural form of each word often looks like an entirely new word.
+4- The last and most complicated pluralization method is using the Arabic broken (“mukassar”) plural form.
+Broken pluralization, a grammatical construct borrowed from Arabic) is a rather complex but common way to convert Arabic nouns into plural form.
+The broken plural of each word often looks like an entirely new word.
 This new word usually shares at least three letters with the original word.
-One can gradually get familiar with the patterns and even guess the plural form of words.
+One can gradually get familiar with the patterns and even guess the plural forms of words.

 فرد